 2010-11: Ebert jumped from the USHL to the OHL – joining the two-time defending Memorial Cup champion Windsor after a trade between the Spitfires and Mississauga St. Michael’s.
 Playing alongside Ryan Ellis, the OHL’s top scorer amongst defensemen, Ebert had a solid first year.
 Ebert played 64 games for the Spitfires and was minus-two with 11 goals and 30 assists and had 44 penalty minutes.
 Windsor finished second in the West Division and advanced to the conference finals.
 In 18 playoff games Ebert scored 1 goal with 2 assists and was minus-two with 6 penalty minutes.

 2011-12: Ebert had an up-and-down season in his second year with Windsor as the Spitfires slipped to fourth in the West and were swept by London in the first round of the playoffs.
 In 66 games for the Spitfires he scored 6 goals with 33 assists and was minus-two with 58 penalty minutes.
 In the four game series with the Knights he had 2 assists and was minus-three with 8 penalty minutes.
-Ebert was invited to the NHL Draft Combine and ranked 96th amongst North American skaters in Central Scouting's final rankings prior to the 2012 NHL Draft.
+Ranked 70th amongst North American skaters in the Central Scouting mid-term rankings, Ebert was invited to the NHL Draft Combine and slid to 96th in the CSS final rankings, being taken by Los Angeles in the seventh round (211th overall) with the final pick in the 2012 NHL Draft.

 2012-13: Ebert made his debut in pro hockey — joining the ECHL’s Ontario Reign following his third OHL season with Windsor.
 In four regular season games he had 3 assists and was +3 with 2 penalty minutes.
 The Reign finished first in the Pacific Division and reached the second round in the playoffs.
 Ebert scored 2 goals with 5 assists and was +2 in 10 playoff games.
 He was one of three players to appear in all 68 games for Windsor and led Spitfires’ defensemen with 38 points.
 He scored 11 goals with 27 assists and had 58 penalty minutes and finished with a team-worst -39 plus/minus.
 The Spitfires missed the OHL playoffs after finishing fifth in the West Division.